chankrrn/WRO-FE-YBR/mech/mech_README.md

   </tr>
 </table>

-The camera positioning mechanism allows the camera height and angle to be adjusted.
+The camera positioning mechanism allows the camera height and angle to be adjusted without redesigning the complete chassis.

-This was selected instead of a completely fixed mount because competition and testing environments can differ.

-A fixed mount would require:
+A completely fixed mount would require CAD modification and reprinting whenever the team wanted to test a different camera position:

 ```text
 Change Camera Position